Garbage & Recycling

 Cardboard

 Flatten and put with recyclables.
-Multiple corrugated boxes should be flattened and tied in bundles no longer than 3 feet and weighing no more than 50 lbs.
+Multiple corrugated boxes should be flattened and tied into bundles that are no longer than 3 feet and weigh no more than 50 pounds.
+Smaller cardboard must be placed loosely in the Recycle Cart.

 Carpeting & padding